 Virginia Miller, Yakima Allottee no 3459, died July 20, 1927.
 Tomalk the father of Virginia Miller, Chief of the Cascades, had four wives, Wah dei gah was mother of Virginian Miller.
 John Tomalk brother of Virginia, Joe Tomalk brother, Isabelle Tomalk sister and mother of Georgiana, Sally Half-sister to Virginia mother of Michel Martineau- married to Martha Brown, -Mary Henry (Stiquim) half sister of Virginia- daughters Amanda E. Williams and Abbie Reynolds Estabrook , (Affidavit of Georgiana Miller Jackson 1932)

 Mary Stooquin, with Johnny, relinquished her allotment at Yakima, in favor of an off-reservation allotment on the Columbia.
 The site was close to if not at a former Cascade Indian village near what is now Stevenson, Skamania County, Washington.
-The timing of their move to the Columbia is interesting, on the tail of the 1887 court case giving greater rights to people owning land on the Columbia, It is likely that she devised this method of returning to the Columbia and gaining fishing rights again, in a political and economic climate which was against Indians fishing in the Columbia fisheries.
-In addition, the Cascades peoples at Yakima were a minority, and there was some disaffection between them and the true Yakima peoples.
-This disaffection shows up again in the 1950s when the Cascades are disallowed from inheriting land and gaining membership at the Yakima Reservation.
-The reasoning in the 1950s is, that their descendants are not living on the Reservation, which is in part true because Kaliah moved to the Columbia.
+The timing of their move to the Columbia is interesting, on the tail of the 1887 court case giving greater rights to people owning land on the Columbia.
+It is likely that she (perhaps this was a Cascade group effort) devised this method of returning to the Columbia and gaining fishing rights again, in a political and economic climate which was against Indians fishing in the Columbia fisheries.
+In addition, the Cascades peoples at Yakima were a minority, and there was some disaffection between them and the true Yakima peoples on the reservation.
+This disaffection appears again in the 1950s when the Cascades are disallowed from inheriting land and gaining membership at the Yakima Reservation.
+The reasoning in the 1950s is, that their descendants are not living on the Reservation, which is in part true because Kalliah moved to the Columbia.

 The second matter involving Mary Stooquin is the Fishery agreement that was given to the Cascades people by the State of Washington.